Elelyso Side Effects

 Generic Name: taliglucerase alfa

 Note: This page contains information about the side effects of taliglucerase alfa.
 Some of the dosage forms included on this document may not apply to the brand name Elelyso.

 Not all side effects for Elelyso may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to taliglucerase alfa: intravenous powder for solution

-Along with its needed effects, taliglucerase alfa (the active ingredient contained in Elelyso) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by taliglucerase alfa (the active ingredient contained in Elelyso).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking taliglucerase alfa:More common
+If any of the following side effects occur while taking taliglucerase alfa, check with your doctor or nurse immediately:More common

 - chest pain or discomfort